 Sealing and repairing gaps in ductwork or reconnecting older duct connections helps ensure conditioned warm or cool air is delivered efficiently and effectively throughout your house.
 If ducts in the home are damaged or disconnected, this air is often wasted in areas such as attics or crawl spaces.

-If your single-family home or manufactured home has ducts connected to an electric heat source such as an electric furnace or a heat pump, a qualified contractor can perform Prescriptive Duct Sealing, a service in which new or existing ductwork is repaired and sealed, or Performance Tested Comfort Systems Duct Sealing, which also includes leakage testing.
+If your single-family home or manufactured home has ducts connected to an electric heat source such as an electric furnace or a heat pump, a qualified contractor can perform Prescriptive Duct Sealing, a service in which new or existing ductwork is repaired and sealed.

 Duct sealing allows your home’s heating and cooling system to perform to its highest standard, with conditioned air flowing optimally to each room.
 This means less wasted energy and enhanced comfort throughout the house.